El Mirador

-El Mirador (which translates as "the lookout", "the viewpoint", or "the belvedere") is a large pre-Columbian Middle and Late Preclassic (1000 BC - 250 AD) Maya settlement, located in the north of the modern department of El Petén, Guatemala.
+El Mirador (which translates as 'The Lookout', 'The Viewpoint', or 'The Belvedere') is a large pre-Columbian Middle and Late Preclassic (1000 BC – 250 AD) Maya settlement, located in the north of the modern department of El Petén, Guatemala.
 It is part of the Mirador-Calakmul Karst Basin of northern Guatemala.
+El Mirador is considered to be the most important complex of ancient cities from the Preclassic period.
+It features causeways and pyramids, among which the pyramid of La Danta stands out, one of the tallest and most voluminous in the world.
+The site is estimated to comprise of some 800 cities, and the location of La Danta was the epicenter of trade, religious ceremonies, and the royal residence of rulers.
+Furthermore, the city was interconnected with others via 13 causeways, representing its power over the other Mayan cities in the region.
+El Mirador has white roads measuring 40 meters wide and between 2 and 5 meters high, forming what researchers consider the world's first highway system or superhighway.

-Discovery
+European discovery

 Some of the Mirador basin was surveyed in 1885 by Claudio Urrutia, who noted the presence of ruins.
 But El Mirador had little attention paid to it until Ian Graham spent some time there making the first map of the area in 1962.

-A detailed investigation began in 1978 with an archaeological project under the direction of Bruce Dahlin (The Catholic University of America) and Ray Matheny (Brigham Young University).
+A detailed investigation began in 1978 with an archaeological project under the direction of Bruce Dahlin at Catholic University of America and Ray Matheny at Brigham Young University.
 Dahlin's work focused primarily on the bajo swamps and mapping, while Matheny's team focused primarily on excavations in the site center and architecture.
 This project ended in 1983.
 To the surprise of the archaeologists, it was found that a large amount of construction was not contemporary with the large Maya classic cities in the area, like Tikal and Uaxactun, but rather from centuries earlier in the pre-classic era (see: Mesoamerican chronology).